← Back to wiki

 Cereal

-Fortified breakfast cereals are among the top dietary sources of vitamin B12 (6 mcg per serving, 100% DV), folate (100 mcg per cup, 25% DV), iron (18 mg per serving, 100% DV), vitamin A (500 IU per 3/
+Fortified breakfast cereals are among the top dietary sources of vitamin B12 (6 mcg per serving, 100% DV), folate (100 mcg per cup, 25% DV), and iron (18 mg per cup in some brands).
+The Longevity Diet recommends cereals with no added sugar, high fiber, and whole-grain ingredients.

 Why It Matters for Longevity